Dreag/awful/README.md

-# Awful things are not the bad things.
+## Awful things are not the bad things.
+---
-Small things gather to be the big.
+Small things can gather to be the big.